 Another alternative water supply for the habitat transition zone is brackish groundwater from ACWD's ARP wells.
 ACWD manages groundwater in the Niles Cone groundwater basin (Niles Cone) through programs that protect and improve water supplies for groundwater users and the environment.
 Since 1962, when supplemental water was first purchased from the State Water Project, ACWD has been engaged in a continuous water replenishment/recharge program in order to sustainably manage the quality and quantity of water in the Niles Cone while balancing and protecting environmental resources.
 Although there has been substantial improvement in the basin, a considerable volume of saline water still remains in the groundwater aquifers.
-As a result, ACWD initiated its ARP to restore water quality in the groundwater basin by removing saline water in the aquifer system.
+As a result, ACWD initiated its ARP to restore water quality in the groundwater basin by removing the saline water trapped in the aquifer system.

 ACWD has two ARP wells near southern Eden Landing; one immediately adjacent to Ponds E5 and one near E4C.
-These ARP wells are used to improve overall groundwater quality in the Newark Aquifer and to prevent the movement of the saline water toward production wells.
+These ARP wells are used to remove trapped saline water from degraded portions of the aquifers in the Niles Cone in order to increase usable groundwater basin storage, to improve overall groundwater quality, and to prevent the movement of the saline water toward production wells.
 The brackish water from these wells could be used to water the vegetation in the habitat transition zones.